martinezjose/web-cse110-selfie/README.md

 4. Run the following command `setup.py install`
 5. Add the `Scripts` folder that was just created at the root folder where Python is installed to the `PATH` environment variable.
 6. Check that everything works by checking the usage of the following command gets printed: `django-admin.py`.

-## Run Locally

-`cd appengine-django-skeleton`

-Run this project locally from the command line:
-`./manage.py runserver`
-See the output in your browser at http://localhost:8000

-This project uses manage.py to call the development server.
-See the other management commands for other options.

-#Deploy

-###To deploy the application:

-Deploy the application with: `appcfg.py --oauth2 update [projectDirectory]` or use the App Engine Launcher.

-#Next Steps

-Right now, we have a very simple Django application.
-I will be adding the basic template and classes shortly.